You may want to consider a pre-listing home inspection which can ensure the sale process will go smoothly and quickly.

 - Click here for additional tips Seller’s Pre-Listing Checklist

 There is no restriction for a homeowner to be present during the inspection; nonetheless, he/she should be present during the inspection.

 A pre-listing inspection involves checking out the same features and items those are considered during a pre-purchase inspection.

-An investigation will also include checking out the structure of the house to understand its exact condition, and this plays a pivotal role in determining the pre-purchase inspection cost that you should get for your property according to the market standards.
+An inspection will also include checking out the structure of the house to understand its exact condition, and this plays a pivotal role in determining the pre-purchase inspection cost that you should get for your property according to the market standards.

 Though many homeowners are still skeptical about the advantages of pre-listing home inspection, considering that it will bring down the price of their properties by identifying problems, but in reality, it does exactly the opposite, and a third party home inspection report can always boost the chances of a property getting sold for a higher price.

 Copies of the inspection report, along with receipts for any repairs, should be made available to potential buyers.
 Blackland Home Inspections can also come back for a re-inspection after repairs have been made.

 Schedule your Dallas Seller’s Pre-Listing Inspection Today!

 Here are some good reasons why, as a buyer, you should get a pre-listing home inspection.
 Be sure to give Blackland Home Inspections a call at (972) 854-7328 today so we can perform your Dallas seller’s pre-listing inspection.

 Send us an email through this form and we'll get back with you ASAP.